algernon/keyboardio-worklog/worklog.md

 ## Kaleidoscope

 * Started implementing a `firmware.dump` Focus command.
 It works, but I need to determine the bootloader size in order to make the dumped amount reliable.
 I'm not yet sure how to do that.
 [Kaleidoscope#538][kaleidoscope/538] is my summary.
+* Started porting Kaleidoscope to new hardware.
+Mostly works, but got side-tracked by fighting WS2812 LEDs.

  [kaleidoscope/538]: https://github.com/keyboardio/Kaleidoscope/issues/538